Ankur7043/Python_Project/README.md

-# Prediction of loan eligibility using machine learing
+# Prediction of loan eligibility using machine learning
 # Aim
 To predict wether person eligible  for loan or not
 # objective